TimD1/SquiggleFilter/README.md

 1. find {datasetpath} -type f > input
 2. Clone RawMap form https://github.com/harisankarsadasivan/RawMap.
 Modify the top file with the top file RawMap.cpp with the one in SquiggAlign repo.
-./RawMap train input {empty dummy file name} > input_log Open input_log and trin beginning and end.
+./RawMap train input {empty dummy file name} > input_log Open input_log and trim beginning and end.
 3. Change <input_log> in the notebook script.
 4. Run notebook on python